learnbyexample/learn_gnused/gnu_sed.md

 | | and then append next line of input |
 | | exit without executing other commands if there's no more input |

-This chapter introduced the filtering capabilities of `sed` and how it can be combined with `sed` commands to process only lines of interest instead of entire input file.
+This chapter introduced the filtering capabilities of `sed` and how it can be combined with `sed` commands to process only lines of interest instead of the entire input contents.
 Filtering can be specified using a REGEXP, line number or a combination of them.
 You also learnt various ways to compose multiple `sed` commands.
 In the next chapter, you will learn syntax and features of regular expressions as implemented in `sed` command.

 ## Exercises